tytydraco/yessleep/out/Theres_a_reason_I_dont_carve_pumpkins_for_Halloween_anymore.md

 I briskly walked to the front door and tried to explain to the woman while she consoled her children.
 She glared at me.

-"Meanie Hanson told me about this and I didn't believe her.
+"Melanie Hanson told me about this and I didn't believe her.
 It's all around town Jimmy.
 I don't know if you think this is funny or what but tomorrow I'm talking to your mother about this and maybe the police."
 She was visibly angry.

 "I'm sorry...", I had to think of something.
 "It just keeps uh.... malfunctioning."